brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 The RP2040 is flashed using an interface that was originally intended for in-system debugging.
 In order to understand the flash process, you need to understand the ARM debug mechanism.
 The next few sections walk through this background.
-Note that this information may be useful for other debug purposes unrelated to flashing.
+Note that this information may also be useful for other debug purposes unrelated to flashing.

 The description of the debug mechanism in the RP2040 datasheet (section 2.4.2.4) is